-The dishes here—including Tiberias Barramundi and Mushroom Tortellini—are made with produce sourced from local growers like Kin Yan Agrotech and Kuhlbarra Farm, or are harvested from the establishment’s edible garden.
+The dishes here—such as the Tiberias Barramund and Red Dot Baked Eggs are made with produce sourced from local growers and farmers, or are harvested from the establishment’s edible garden.

 Open Farm Community.
 130E Minden Road, Singapore 248819. +65 6471 0306.